north/generator-north/README.md

 ### Using the North generator

 The North generator provides a simple way to scaffold out a project following the [North](http://pointnorth.io) standards.
 The main generator will create a full project for you with Sass, Compass, Bundler, Bower, and JSHint set up and ready to go.
 You can choose to initialize a task runner, either [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/), which will then come with a task for linting your JavaScript files (`grunt lint` or `gulp lint`).
+If you choose, you can also initialize your task runner of choice with a [BrowserSync](http://browsersync.io/) based static file server with code sync (live reloading), Compass watch/compile, and JavaScript watch/lint set up.
 There are also a handful of useful options you can use when initializing the North generator (space separated):

 * `--init` - Initialize the current directory instead of creating a new directory
 * `--git` - Initialize your project with Git